-If you’re going to offer a discount to get paying customers in the door, why not have your promotion benefit the less fortunate, as well?
+If you’re going to offer a discount to get paying customers to your shop, why not have your promotion benefit the less fortunate, as well?
 The holidays are hard for many people who can’t afford gifts, food, or warmer clothes, so it’s extra meaningful to give back during this time.

-Offer a discount to anyone who brings in a donation— they’ll feel good about it, you’ll feel good about it, and so will the recipient of the donation.
+Offer a discount to anyone who is able to donate — they’ll feel good about it, you’ll feel good about it, and so will the recipient of the donation.
 Warm fuzzies all around.
-Of course, post your promo to all your social feeds to amp participation, and to rack up the likes.
+Of course, post your promo to all your social feeds to amp participation.

 No matter your feelings on the consumer crush that is Black Friday, one thing is certain — people love to be shopping the day after Thanksgiving.
-Advertise your upcoming BF sale with a flyer like the one above, or post your promotion to your Instagram Stories with templates like the ones below.
+Advertise your upcoming BF sale with a social media ad like the one above, or post your promotion to your Instagram Stories with templates like the ones below.

 Small Business Saturday is Black Friday’s kinder, gentler cousin, happening on the Saturday following Thanksgiving.
 Started in 2010 by American Express, SBS has grown into a massive movement with entire communities of entrepreneurs participating in special events.